 Can Students Use Any Class in Java API?

 Teachers and students often ask whether an AP exam taker can use

-any class or method from Java API, including new Java 8 features,
+any class or method from Java API, including the latest Java features,

 in their solutions to the free-response questions.

 The following advice has been offered in the ap-compsci forum by professor